TepMan/RaspiPMS/README.md

 # RaspiPMS

-Small project to show communication with an PMS7003 particle sensor via serial port.
+Small project to show communication with an PMS7003 particle sensor via serial port in .Net on a Raspberry Pi.